Help Hilary buy time with Ibrance for Stage 4 breast cancer

 Thank you for reading to the end.
 Words cannot express my gratitude for any help you are able to give.

-Paddle for Hope Activists' involvement
+Paddle for Hope Activists' involvement (page creator)

 To raise funds to pay for the unfunded drug Ibrance to prolong the life of a beloved partner, mother and popular academic who has changed the lives of countless students.